pjanec/dirigent/docs/CLI.md

 Sets environment variable(s) to be inherited by the processes launched afterwards.
 Changes Dirigent's environment so it is applied to all process started later.

-Note: This is a different set of variables than the explicit variables that can be set as part of `LaunchApp` or `RestartApp` commands.
+Note: This is a different set of variables than the explicit variables that can be set as part of `StartApp` or `RestartApp` commands.

 Multiple variables can be set at once , separated by '::'.